MagenusSkyler/Fiery-pie/README.md

 # Pandabear
- Interpreter for basic like language written in python3.
+ Interpreter for 'BASIC' like language written in python3.

-Incomplete ...
+- Incomplete ...